-The cell culture and flow cytometry facility provide services to conduct vaccine efficacy trials, anti-cancer drug efficacy testing, anthelmintic drug efficacy trials and toxicity studies of pharmaceutical products.
+The cell culture and flow cytometry facility of the Department of Veterinary Pathobiology provide services to conduct vaccine efficacy trials, anti-cancer drug efficacy testing, anthelmintic drug efficacy trials and toxicity studies of pharmaceutical products.
 It further caters conducting CPD programs and workshops on providing hands-on experience in mammalian cell culture followed by flow-cytometry.